Agda78/PwmMagicalMachine/README.md

-# PwmMagicalMachine
+# PwmSerialControl
-A PWM manager with potentiometer (Duty Cicle) and button (Period) This applicative is realized with MBED OS 6
+A PWM manager with Serial Com0unication
+This applicative is realized with MBED OS 6
 And tested on a ST board: NUCLEO - G474RE

-!WARNING!
-For the printing of a float values you'll must modify mbed_lib.json on your project in MBED Studio for set at true the option of printing floating point values this setting is by default at false
+NO PRESETTINGS!!!

 P.S.
 Excuse my english but i'm very bad XD